ElenaChes/Express-Js--URL-shortener/README.md

 ```

 4. Replace `public/images/favicon.ico` with an icon of your choice.
+5. Update the landing page `views/home.ejs` and the stylesheet `public/css/style.css` for your liking.
-5. Run `npm i`
+6. Run `npm i`
-6. Start `index.js`.
+7. Start `index.js`.

 # API actions

 ## Parameters:

 - key - The API key mentioned previously.
-- act - Can be one of the following: new, page, label, url, search, delete.
+- act - Action: Can be one of the following: new, page, label, url, search, delete.
-- u - The url you'd like to shorten.
+- u - Url: The url you'd like to shorten.
-- p - The url extension your short url will get.
+- p - Page: The url extension your short url will get.
 For example,<br>
   if your urlRemote=`https://myapp.com` and p=`page`, the short url you've registered will be at `https://myapp.com/page`.
-- l (lowercase L) - A readable name for your short url.
+- l (lowercase L) - Label: A readable name for your short url.
-- rb - Name or ID (depending on platform) of the user that registered the short url.
+- rb - Registered By: Name or ID (depending on platform) of the user that registered the short url.

 Extra: